Sun Safety for Children

 Sunscreens, like many other products, have a limited shelf life and become less effective over time.
 Check the expiry date of old sunscreen containers and replace them if they are out of date.

-Do I need to take extra precautions to protect my baby from the sun?
+Do I need to take extra precautions to protect my baby from the sun and heat?

 Yes.
-Babies are especially sensitive to UV radiation and heat.
-Do not expose babies who are less than 1 year of age to any intense, direct sunlight.
+Babies younger than 12 months of age are especially sensitive to UV radiation and heat.
+It is safest to keep babies younger than 12 months out of the sun.
 Try to find or create shade for your baby if you are going to be outside.
 If your baby must be in the sun, you can apply sunscreen to small areas of skin that aren’t covered by clothing or a hat.
+Use sunscreens on children older than 6 months.
 Make sure to use a sunscreen approved by the Canadian Dermatology Association.
-For more information, see www.dermatology.ca/programs-resources/programs/recognized-products/
+For more information, visit www.dermatology.ca/programs-resources/programs/recognized-products/.

 Should I protect my child’s eyes from the sun?